drummonds/tartan-dictionary/content/stripes/stripes11/index.md

 ---
 title: 11 stripes tartan setts
-date: 2023-02-15
+date: 2023-02-17
 weight: 11
 ---
-This is a list of all the tartan sett variants with 11 stripes.
+This is a list of all the tartan sett variants with [11 stripes tartan](/stripes/stripes11/) stripes.

 | Tartan Variant |
 |---------------|